-Ancient Greek God Dionysus: Birth Story, Powers, Meaning & Symbols

 Dionysus birth story is a very interesting one because one of his parents – Semele – was a mortal woman.
 Normally, full-fledged Greek gods/goddesses have both parents all gods and goddesses themselves.
 However, that was not the case in Dionysus birth.
 Dionysus was born a full-fledged god from the union between Zeus and Semele.

-According ancient Greek myths, Zeus – the God king of Olympus – fell madly in love with Semele, the daughter of Cadmus (king of Thebes).
+According ancient Greek myths, Zeus – the God king of Olympus – fell madly in love with Semele, the daughter of Cadmus, king of Thebes.
 After a brief period of interaction, Semele got pregnant with Dionysus.
 Hera (Zeus’ wife) was absolutely livid when she got news of Semele’s pregnancy.
-Hera, Queen of Mount Olympus, transformed herself into an old woman and came down to earth to convince Semele to ask Zeus to reveal his full godly look.
+Hera, who is also Queen of Mount Olympus, transformed herself into an old woman and came down to earth to convince Semele to ask Zeus to reveal his full godly look.
 When Semele asked, Zeus dutifully complied with her request.
 Upon seeing Zeus in all his splendor and unchecked godly form, the mortal Semele burst into flames and died.

 Not wanting the unborn child that Semele was carrying to die, Zeus quickly picked it up and sewed it into his thigh.
 And so, Dionysus was nursed in Zeus’ thigh for a period of time before he was born, for the second time.
 Perhaps this is why Dionysus turned out to be a full-fledged god.
-Had he been birthed out by Semele, Dionysus might have ended up a mere demi-god, almost like Heracles (Hercules).
+Had he been birthed out by Semele, Dionysus might have ended up a mere demi-god, almost like Heracles (Hercules) or Sarpedon.

 In order to avoid the wrath of Hera falling heavily on baby Dionysus, Zeus put the baby in the care of nymphs and satyrs.
 A man called Silenus served as the counselor and teacher of Dionysus in his childhood.

 Importance and the Role of Dionysus

 Dionysus’s importance lies in the fact that wine was an extremely crucial part in the lives of ancient Greeks.
 For example, Homer’s description of Dionysus states that the god was the “joy of men”.
 Simply put, wherever Dionysus went wine flowed abundantly.
 Owing to this, the god became absolutely beloved by the Greeks, especially men.